bjtitus/bjtitus.github.com/_posts/2011-02-17-the-mind-of-a-machine.markdown

 <br/>
 **Siri**

-[Siri](http://siri.com/) is a natural language processing company that has received much conversation over the last several years, especially following their purchase by Apple.
-Their "Virtual Personal Assistant" is astounding and it seems nearly certain that Apple [will use](http://thetechjournal.com/electronics/iphone/voice-commands-is-coming-to-ios-devices.xhtml) their technology to create a much more advanced voice recognition system in future devices.
+[Siri](http://siri.com/) is a natural language processing company that has received much attention over the last several years, especially following their purchase by Apple.
+Their "Virtual Personal Assistant" is astounding and it seems nearly certain that Apple [will use](http://thetechjournal.com/electronics/iphone/voice-commands-is-coming-to-ios-devices.xhtml) this technology to create a much more advanced voice recognition system in future devices.
 <br/>
 **Wolfram Alpha**